NVIDIA/NeMo-RL/docs/debugging.md

 ### Port-forwarding from the Head Node

-On the login node, we can query the nodes used by the interactive `ray.sub` submission like so:
+From the SLURM login node, query the nodes used by the interactive `ray.sub` job as follows:

 ```sh
 teryk@slurm-login:~$ squeue --me